 The key management personnel of the Company are the directors and officers of the Company.
 The Company has no long-term employee or post-employment benefits.
-Compensation awarded to key management, included in (c), (f), (g) and (h) above, was:
+Compensation awarded to key management, included in (a), (b), (d), (e) and (f) above, was: